Lively Caribbean City

 Will enjoy the warm coastal climate here in Cartagena (80s and 90s) for at least a week.
 Nicknamed The Walled City, it’s also known as Cartagena de Indias (Cartagena of Indies) and Cartagena La Heroica (The Heroic).
 After Cartagena, I travel inland over the Andes to Bogota, the capital of Colombia.
 Then it’s southwest to the city of Cali on the banks of the Cauca River – the second largest river in Colombia.
 Cali is known as Colombia’s capital of fiestas, dancing, and salsa, so it seemed a natural for celebrating the New Year.
 Some side trips near Cali include Isla Gorgona, the colonial city of Popayan, and archaeological sites at Tierradentro and San Agustin.
 In January it’s on to Quito, Ecuador, a city I visited briefly before en route to the Galápagos Islands.
 Quito es muy hermoso and I’m looking forward to exploring its secrets and spending leisurely time there.

-My modest but cozy and private Cartagena accommodation is in the Getsemani Area.
+My cozy and private Cartagena accommodation is in the Getsemani Area.
 Getsemani is known as the bohemian neighborhood of Cartagena where locals outnumber tourists and “real life takes place in art-filled streets”.
 Gabriel García Márquez, Colombia’s Nobel Prize-winning author, set many of his novels in Cartagena.
-Re-reading Marquez’s novels after this trip will add richness to his stories.
+After visiting Cartagena re-reading Marquez’s novels will add richness to his stories.

 Haven’t planned many details beyond these major points of interest in Colombia and Ecuador.
 After acclimatizing and learning to navigate new territory, there will be many interesting side trips.
 I’m visiting South American countries that don’t require entry visas for US citizens.
 The ambitious itinerary includes Colombia, Ecuador, Peru, Chile, Argentina, Uruguay, French Guiana, Suriname, Guyana, and Venezuela – it sounds like so much and hoping I’m up to the task!